kykiefer/depression-detect/README.md

 <sub><b>Figure 6: </b> ROC curve of the CNN model. </sub>

 As stated above, a majority vote across the 40 spectrograms per participant was also explored as a means to predict each participant’s depression category.
 Only 14 users were contained in the test set (in order to maximize the training data), so I wanted to be sure to include statistics on individual spectrogram predictions as well as the majority vote approach.
 As might be expected, model evaluation statistics improved somewhat when taking a majority vote.
+However, the sample size is quite small.

 **Table 2:** Test set predictions using majority vote